Brenda Msangi: Career

-Msangi has over thirteen years experience as a healthcare professional.
+Msangi also serves as the National Senior Health Compliance Advisor for International SOS and the Chairperson of the CEO Apprenticeship Program (CAP).
 She was appointed CEO of CCBRT in December 2018.
 She has raised awareness of the slow processing of health insurance claims in Tanzania, and of the disproportionate impact of fistula on under-educated women.
 In August 2019 she spoke on obstetric fistula at TEDxOysterbay.
-She has also launched initiatives to help disabled Tanzanians get jobs.